glangmead/writing/frege_russell/freges_values_final_paper.md

 But at the same time, once the AI community became aware of how much progress the formalization community had made, something else began to take place.

-## 6. Silicon Reckoner
+## 6. The privilege to do math

-**Grappling with what mathematical activity is, in a defensive posture wrought by recent capitalist history.**
+For fear of obfuscating what I want to say, let me start by simply stating it: I think limiting the definition of "doing mathematics" to people would be healthy and might even be a tautology that none of us can doing anything about.
+I think we should close ranks to defend this position because it is being attacked under the cloak of AI research.
+But I also think that computers are amazing tools and I have devoted my own career to making them smarter.
+Many mathematicians feel the same way, especially those in the formalization community that I have described.
+This makes it seem that I am trying to split hairs, and I worry that this appearance will make it even more difficult to mount a humanist defense against AI.
+My goal for the rest of this section is to convince you that:

+1. Some prominent AI researchers want to redefine art, music, the playing of games, and even mathematics to include computers as the doers.
+2. Some mathematicians want to yield this.
+3. Frege offers a vision for compartmentalizing the use of computers in math.

+Frege maintained a separation between the epistemological certainty of logic and the human project to create mathematics, physics, and other sciences.
+But there was no pressing reason to establish demarcations lines around the act of doing science.
+There were academic gatekeepers and power structures that implicitly defined what was legitimate research, and those structures look similar in many ways today.
+It is more than likely that these systems of power are corrupt and unjust.
+But they are also relatively _mindless_.
+There is no governing body that mediates the perpetuation of academic privilege, it just brings benefits to those it benefits, and often those benefits snowball into the kind of power and clout that allows the beneficiaries to control the future and preserve the system.
+Confronting unfair systems is a fantastic project that I believe our society is embarking on, and it will bring tremendous benefits to many people and unlock more of our potential.
+The future can be better, but we must also insist that the future be humanist.
+We have to assert a few tautologies, such as "art is something people do", "music is something people do", and "mathematics is something people do".

-In the 2020 Quanta Magazine article "How Close are Computers to Automating Mathematical Reasoning"[^quanta] we get a good status report on where we stand with Frege's program, for good and ill.
-Many researchers are quoted in the article, but their viewpoints do not gel into a single coherent narrative.
+In the 2020 Quanta Magazine article "How Close are Computers to Automating Mathematical Reasoning"[^quanta] we get a good status report on where we stand with the humanist part of Frege's program, for good and ill.
+Several researchers are quoted in the article, but their viewpoints do not gel into a single coherent narrative.
 The picture becomes much clearer if we examine each quote and ask "is this person focused on helping _people_ do math, or computers?"

-Michael Harris wants to do math and worries the computer makes it harder: "By the time I’ve reframed my question into a form that could fit into this technology, I would have solved the problem myself."
+Michael Harris wants people such as himself to do math and he worries that a proof assistant would make it harder: "By the time I’ve reframed my question into a form that could fit into this technology, I would have solved the problem myself."

 Kevin Buzzard wants computers to do the math and claims that mainstream mathematians want the same: "Computers have done amazing calculations for us, but they have never solved a hard problem on their own," he said.
 "Until they do, mathematicians aren’t going to be buying into this stuff."
+I want to especially note the circular salesmanship in this sentiment: we want computers to get better at doing math because we want to sell the project to mathematicians, presumably so that computers can continue to do more math _for them_.

-Emily Riehl wants to do math and wants her students to do it too: "It’s not necessarily something you have to use all the time, and will never substitute for scribbling on a piece of paper," she said, "but using a proof assistant has changed the way I think about writing proofs."
+Emily Riehl wants learn to do math with a proof assistant and wants her students to do it too: "It’s not necessarily something you have to use all the time, and will never substitute for scribbling on a piece of paper," she said, "but using a proof assistant has changed the way I think about writing proofs."

-But Christian Szegedy (at Google) and Josef Urban (at the Czech Institute of Informatics, Robotics and Cybernetics) want to teach computers do both propose and prove theorems:
+But two computer scientists, Christian Szegedy (at Google) and Josef Urban (at the Czech Institute of Informatics, Robotics and Cybernetics) want to teach computers to do math without any human involvement:

 > Urban was partially inspired by Andrej Karpathy, who a few years ago trained a neural network to generate mathematical-looking nonsense that looked legitimate to nonexperts.
 Urban didn’t want nonsense, though — he and his group instead designed their own tool to find new proofs after training on millions of theorems.
 Then they used the network to generate new conjectures and checked the validity of those conjectures using an ATP called E.
 >